soyunchoi/RGBD-Survey/README.md

 # RGB-D Semantic Segmentation Survey

 A curated list of **papers, datasets, and resources for RGB-D Semantic Segmentation**, based on our survey paper.
+> **Comprehensive Survey on Advances and Challenges in RGB-D Semantic Segmentation**

 ---